 - Sec.
 1 Authorization.
-With the approval of the president of an institution, the Vice Chancellor for External Relations, the appropriate Executive Vice Chancellor, the Chancellor, and the Board of Regents, any institution may have a development board dedicated to its own unique interests.
-Each institution development board shall work with the institution's president and the chief development officer to determine its role in seeking private support. - Sec.
-2 Composition of Institution Development Board.
-The institution development board shall consist of members recommended and appointed by the president of the institution with final review and approval of the membership delegated by the Board of Regents to the Chancellor following consultation with the Executive Vice Chancellor for Health Affairs or the Executive Vice Chancellor for Academic Affairs and the Vice Chancellor for External Relations.
-Presidents of institutions shall adopt guidelines for the appointment and/or reappointment of the members of the institution development board.
+With the approval of the president of an institution, the Vice Chancellor for External Relations, the appropriate Executive Vice Chancellor, the Chancellor, and the Board of Regents, each institution may have a development board dedicated to its own unique interests. - Sec.
+2 Purpose.
+An institution's development board shall serve an institution of the U. T. System by assisting in the development plans and programs of the institution with an emphasis on increasing private support. - Sec.
+3 Composition.
+Unless otherwise excepted, the institution's development board shall consist of members recommended and appointed by the president of the institution.
+Presidents of institutions shall adopt guidelines for the appointment of the members of the institution's development board.
 The guidelines shall make clear each individual's term of office and the expectations and responsibilities of membership.
-Consideration shall be directed to appropriate balance in board membership, including concerns relating to gender, ethnicity, range of experience, geographical distribution, and the special needs of the institution and the board.
-Institutions shall forward an accurate roster of development board membership to the Chancellor via the Vice Chancellor for External Relations annually.
+Consideration shall be directed to appropriate balance in board membership, including gender, ethnicity, range of experience, geographical distribution, and the special needs of the institution and the development board.
 All terms shall officially begin on September 1.
-Official rosters of board membership shall be maintained in the Office of the Vice Chancellor for External Relations.
-The president of the institution and the Chancellor (or his or her delegate) shall be ex officio members with voting privileges.
-The institution development board will elect a Chairman and such other officers as are appropriate from among its membership. - Sec.
-3 General Policies.
-The following are general policies for institution development boards:
+The president of the institution shall be an ex officio member with voting privileges. - Sec.
+4 Governance and Bylaws.
+Consistent with the Regents' Rules and Regulations, the president of each institution shall be responsible for and have authority over the institution's development board.
+The institution's president may appoint from the development board's membership a chair and such other officers as appropriate or may choose to allow the membership to elect such officers. - 4.1 Model Bylaws.
+Subject to the approval of the president of the institution, each development board shall adopt bylaws for its internal governance that are consistent with this Rule and that substantially comply with model bylaws developed by the Office of General Counsel.